Bay Area FIRE (37): can a Roth conversion ladder bridge a 45 exit?

 Ladder-first: lean, annuity-backed, and still fast

+Best fit if you already have a credible taxable bridge and are comfortable managing a tighter five-year runway in bad markets.
 This is the pure conversion play: retire at 45 with $1.96M, keep retirement spending to $9,600/month just below the safe line at $10,110/month, and let the annuity plus Social Security carry the late years so the plan still ends near $1.25M.
 The pessimistic variant remains cash-positive ($308k at age 90) but its minimum buffer dips toward $27k, so either trim withdrawals or stock a larger taxable reserve if you want a thicker bridge.
-Optimistic markets push safe spending to $12,357/month, and the preset assumes you actually use that headroom—spending $11,750/month and making roughly $1.1M of family grants and community endowments—so terminal wealth falls to $1.76M instead of 28+ years of stockpiled cash.
+Optimistic markets push safe spending to $12,357/month, and the scenario assumes you actually use that headroom—spending $11,750/month and making roughly $1.1M of family grants and community endowments—so terminal wealth falls to $1.76M instead of snowballing into an accidental legacy pile.

 Taxable-first: buy simplicity with cash

+Best fit if RSUs or existing taxable assets already make a very large bridge realistic and you value simplicity over squeezing the earliest possible conversion plan.
 Here you max every workplace bucket but direct the real firepower toward taxable accounts (RSU liquidations plus the pre-FIRE cash hoard), so effort averages $12,825/month.
 That leaves $2.24M at 45, keeps a $660k floor, and supports $10,300/month today vs. $11,040/month safe.
 Pessimistic returns still end with $486k and a $244k minimum buffer, so you maintain a multi-year taxable runway even if markets sputter.
-Optimistic compounding now feeds $13,900/month of planned spending plus about $1.3M of gifting, which brings terminal wealth down to $1.12M while staying within the ≤15-year guardrail.
+In stronger markets, this version can support materially higher spending and generous family transfers without leaving an outsized late-life surplus, but it still demands the heaviest pre-retirement savings load of the three paths.

 Hybrid glide: delay two years, add part-time work

-The hybrid path keeps saving (and vesting RSUs) through age 47, layers in $2,600/month of consulting through 52, and exits with $2.05M plus a $600k floor so the safe line is $10,966/month versus $10,245 planned.
-The pessimistic run still clears $459k while keeping more than $157k in taxable/cash because the consulting income and downsize equity release slow the early withdrawals.
+Best fit if you want more margin than a clean age-45 exit provides.
+The hybrid path delays full retirement by two years and keeps some paid work in the early retirement phase, which lowers pressure on the portfolio while healthcare and conversion costs are still highest.
+It exits with $2.05M plus a $600k floor so the safe line is $10,966/month versus $10,245 planned.
+The pessimistic version still clears $459k while keeping more than $157k in taxable/cash because the consulting income and downsize equity release slow the early withdrawals.
 Optimistic markets let you spend $14,645/month and fund roughly $1.75M of grants, yet the plan still finishes near $268k because the annuity + Social Security combo anchors late-life cash flow.

 Personalise it

-- Replace the Social Security anchors ($3,900/$3,800/$3,700) with your SSA statement—your claiming age, income history, and any spousal benefits will change the safe line materially.
+- Replace the Social Security estimate with your SSA statement—your claiming age, income history, and any spousal benefits will change the safe line materially.

 - Decide how much taxable cash you need to sleep at night.
-If you want more than the modeled $540k-$630k bridge, increase the taxable sweep lines or add a one-time liquidity event before you leave work.
+If you want more than a multi-year bridge, increase the taxable saving, add a real liquidity event before you leave work, or plan on a later exit.

 - Adjust healthcare assumptions to your real plan: swap COBRA for immediate Covered California, add HSA drawdowns, or model high-deductible vs. gold-level premiums.